Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Geometric Construction of the Extended Parameter Space

 \subsection{Summary of the geometric setup}

-We have constructed: \begin{enumerate} \item an extended parameter space $M=T^{2}_{\mathrm{BZ}}\times S^{1}_{\phi_{+}}\times S^{1}_{\phi_{-}}$; \item a Kaluza--Klein metric $g_{M}$ on $M$ given by~\eqref{eq:KKmetric}, coupling the momentum directions to the two independent $U(1)$ phases via the synthetic Berry connections $A^{(\pm)}$; \item a metric connection $\nabla^{C}$ on $(M,g_{M})$ whose torsion three‑form is the physical quantity $T^{b}=F^{(+)}\wedge A^{(+)}+F^{(-)}\wedge A^{(-)}$. \end{enumerate} This construction provides the precise Riemannian framework needed to apply the general theorem of \cite{PigazziniToda2025}.
+We have constructed: \begin{enumerate} \item an extended parameter space $M=T^{2}_{\mathrm{BZ}}\times S^{1}_{\phi_{+}}\times S^{1}_{\phi_{-}}$; \item a Kaluza--Klein metric $g_{M}$ on $M$ given by \eqref{eq:KKmetric}, coupling the momentum directions to the two independent $U(1)$ phases via the synthetic Berry connections $A^{(\pm)}$; \item a metric connection $\nabla^{C}$ on $(M,g_{M})$ whose torsion three‑form is $T^{b}=F^{(+)}\wedge\Theta^{(+)}+F^{(-)}\wedge\Theta^{(-)}$, the natural Kaluza--Klein torsion of the principal bundle. \end{enumerate} This construction provides the Riemannian framework on which we will adapt the cohomological analysis of \cite{PigazziniToda2025}.
 In the following section we analyze the cohomological data that arise from this geometry.